-SAG Awards 2018: Women take center stage
+More calls for change in Hollywood at the SAG Awards

 Arquette got choked up as she called out the names of others who have come forward with accusations against men of power, including Ashley Judd and Asia Argento.

-The award went to Nicole Kidman for her performance in "Big Little Lies."
+The prize went to Nicole Kidman for her performance in the HBO's "Big Little Lies."

 She paid tribute to co-nominees Jessica Lange and Susan Sarandon, along with Meryl Streep and others, for proving that women over 40 have a place in the industry.